Winner is "My Dream Holiday in Penang" written by Jolin!

 Jolin lives in Singapore and is a pupil in Ngee Ann Primary School.
 Below you will find Jolin's award-winning essay called 'My Dream Holiday'.
+Here she will tell you all about her amazing holidays in Penang/Malaysia.

 I stepped outside on my balcony at my hotel.
 It had sun chairs to sunbathe on and was surrounded by railings.
 I clung on to the shiny metal railings and looked outside.
 A light breeze brushed my face, pushing my clingy hair out of my sweaty face.
 Warm sunlight beat down mercilessly on me from the sun in the cloudless, clear blue sky.